TaifAlsadoon/Fruit-Image-Classification-by-Teachable-Machine-platform/README.md

-When using a platform like Teachable Machine [    ](https://teachablemachine.withgoogle.com/) to build image classification models, consider the following tips:
+When using a platform like Teachable Machine (https://teachablemachine.withgoogle.com/)to build image classification models, consider the following tips:

 1. Use a Large and Diverse Dataset